-- Content deposited in ORO is restricted to:
+- Publications collected in ORO are restricted to:

-- Depositors take responsibility for ensuring that deposited content does not contain "sensitive personal data" or content that infringes copyright*
+- Depositors are responsible for ensuring that deposited full text content does not contain "special category data" or content that infringes copyright.

 - Before items are made available publicly, a member of library staff will:

-- Verify the item is within the scope of Open Research Online
+- verify the item is within the scope of ORO

-- Check any full text submitted can be used under the self-archiving policy defined by the publisher
+- check any full text deposited is used in accordance with the self-archiving policy defined by the publisher

-- If Open Research Online receives proof of violation of a publisher's self-archiving policy, the relevant item will be removed immediately.
+- If ORO receives proof of violation of a publisher's self-archiving policy, the relevant item will be removed immediately.

-- All Author Accepted Manuscripts deposited on ORO will be assigned a CC-BY-NC-ND licence as a minimum.
-Alternative licences will be explicity identified on individual items as necessary.
+- Normally Author Accepted Manuscripts deposited on ORO will be assigned a CC-BY-NC-ND license.
+Alternative licences will be applied in accordance with publisher and funder requirements.

-- Preservation Policy aligns to the Open University Digital Preservation Policy(internal OU document)
+- ORO Preservation Strategies are aligned to University Digital Preservation Strategies

 - Items will be retained indefinitely.